Antonio Banderas’ daughter Stella’s Spanish tortilla is everything

 Like a lot of people on lockdown, Stella Banderas has taken to the kitchen out of necessity and also as a means of distraction and comfort during these difficult times.
 And what’s more comforting to make than the dish of your father’s homeland?
-Stella no doubt grew up sampling tortilla with her grandparents in Malaga and it’s on offer at most bars around Spain – a delicious, quick and filling dish packed with the goodness of eggs and potatoes.
+Stella no doubt grew up sampling tortilla with her grandparents in Malaga and it’s an offer at most bars around Spain – a delicious, quick and filling dish packed with the goodness of eggs and potatoes (which boasts a very simple recipe).

 So she took to Instagram over the weekend to share her delicious recipe in her stories.
 Dad Antonio Banderas probably showed her how to make the simple dish – he himself served it for Barack and Michelle Obama when they came to his and then wife Melanie Griffith ’s house for a Presidential fundraiser back in 2011.
 First she shared a photo of the ingredients: potatoes, onions, olive oil and eggs (which were out of the shot) and then the finished product which looked perfectly cooked and delicious.